Zambullidor Chico

 Contact Calls: Least Grebes use contact calls to communicate with their mates or chicks while swimming or foraging together.
 These calls help maintain group cohesion and alert others to their presence.

 Alarm Calls: When startled or sensing danger, Least Grebes emit alarm calls to warn others in the group about potential threats.
-These calls are typically sharp and rapid to signal danger and prompt a response from nearby individuals.
+These calls are sharp and rapid to signal danger and prompt a response from nearby individuals.

 Courtship Calls: During the breeding season, male Least Grebes often engage in elaborate courtship displays accompanied by vocalizations.
 Courtship calls are used to attract a mate, establish pair bonds, and coordinate mating activities.